Endeavour Silver Corp. (EXK) Shares Down Despite Recent Market Volatility

 Endeavour Silver Corp.
-(NYSE: EXK)’s stock price has decreased by -1.96 compared to its previous closing price of 4.08. but the company has seen a 9.89% gain in its stock price over the last five trading sessions.
+(NYSE: EXK)’s stock price has decreased by -2.15 compared to its previous closing price of 4.18.
+However, the company has seen a gain of 5.41% in its stock price over the last five trading days.

 Is It Worth Investing in Endeavour Silver Corp.
 (NYSE: EXK) Right Now?

-Endeavour Silver Corp.
-(NYSE: EXK) has a price-to-earnings ratio that is above its average at 121.21x. and a 36-month beta value of 1.42.
-Opinions on the stock are mixed, with 4 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Endeavour Silver Corp.
+(NYSE: EXK) is above average at 126.67x.
+The 36-month beta value for EXK is also noteworthy at 1.45.
+There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 0 rating it as “overweight,” 3 rating it as “hold,” and 0 rating it as “sell.”

 Top 5 AI Stocks to Buy for 2023